xfbs/tmux-rs/README.md

 implemented DerefMut.
 Unfortunately doing this requires that you can create a `&mut T` which would likely invoke undefined behaviour in this context.

-## Translation Bugs
+## BUGS (found)

-- Incorrect do while translation
+- Incorrect translation of do while
+- Incorrect translation of != null check
+- incorrect translation of self-referential struct (just used null to init because lazyness when translating)
+- missing init for tailq in struct // the big one causing crash on init

 # References